 This recipe was originally published in April 2019.
 It has been updated for content and photos.

 Unlike many vegan cheeses out there, this one does not require any fancy ingredients like agar agar or tapioca starch.
-Just common pantry items, and 5 minutes of time, from start to finish.

 What to expect?